arcus/education_modules/elements_of_maps/elements_of_maps.md

 Dot Distribution Map
 -----------------
 A dot distribution map lets you display the location of many individual, related events.
-Using data from [OpenDataPhilly](https://www.opendataphilly.org/dataset/vehicular-crash-data) we can plot every reported vehicular crash in the city of Philadelphia from 2019:
+Using [data on vehicular crashes from 2016 to 2020 in Philadelphia](https://hub.arcgis.com/datasets/e703eb63ec484aa6beae1268372efa53_0/explore), we can plot every reported vehicular crash in the city of Philadelphia from 2019:

 ![Dot distribution map.](media/2019_crashes.jpg "Notice how the blue dots representing crashes are mostly concentrated along large roadways and trace out partial street map of the city.")